Animal Reproductive Structures and Functions

 The information below was adapted from OpenStax Biology 43.5

 Methods of contraception to prevent pregnancy have varying probabilities of success.
 In the diagram below, the failure rate is the given as the percent of women who become pregnant during the first year of use of that method.
+Work through the methods in this diagram to determine the most effective strategies for preventing pregnancy.
+Methods in combination, such as spermicidal chemicals and barrier, prevent pregnancy more effectively than do the methods when used separately.

 By Center for Disease Control and Prevention – http://www.cdc.gov/reproductivehealth/UnintendedPregnancy/PDF/effectiveness_of_contraceptive_methods.pdf, Public Domain, https://commons.wikimedia.org/w/index.php?curid=27189006